School and contact details

 Enter the four digit code of the school or site.
-This was provided in the notification letter sent to the principal in early February 2013.
-It is also available on the Schools directory found on the DETE website.
+This was provided in the notification email sent to the principal at the beginning of February 2018.
+It is also available on the Non-State schools directory.

 Select the site type (Host centre or Associated facility) from the drop-down menu.

-The majority of schools are single site schools and, as such, will only need to complete one form.
-Select Host centre from the drop-down menu for a single site school.
+The majority of schools are single-site schools and, as such, will only need to complete one Census form.
+Select Host centre from the drop-down menu for a single-site school.

 Mode of delivery

 Select the mode of delivery (Classroom education or Distance education) from the drop-down menu.